Dr. Cecilia Maria Vallorani: Reclaiming Human Connection in the Age of AI

 In doing so, she reintroduces something education quietly lost: attention rooted in meaning.

-The most transformative leaders, as highlighted in this edition of The Pulse Magazines, are architects of invisible systems.
+The most transformative leaders, as highlighted in this edition of The Pulse Magazine, are architects of invisible systems.

 Dr. Vallorani’s leadership reflects: